owl-93/Determinate-Progress-View/README.md

 # CircularProgressView

-This view is meant to be a customizable determinate progress view like the standard android indeterminate progress bar.
+This view is meant to be a customizable determinate progress view like the standard android indeterminate progress bar, but highly customizable

 It is built with Kotlin and supports heavy customization options and a convenient way to animate progress automatically.
 You can use XML and Kotlin/Java functions to customize it.